padiks/book-library-flask/setup-flask-with-waitress-on-debian.md

 * `waitress` – Production WSGI server
 * `markdown` – For rendering Markdown files
 * `jinja2` – Template engine
+* `markupsafe` – Safely handles strings in HTML/XML to prevent injection

 If you have a `requirements.txt` in your app: